 The second step quantifies the animal's response to a perturbation.
 It is hypothesized that a perturbing factor has an immediate and constant negative effect on DFI that can be characterized by three parameters: t_start, t_stop, and k1.
 The first two parameters indicate the time when a perturbation starts and ends, whereas k1 refers to the immediate and constant reduction in DFI at the start of the perturbation.
 The reduction in DFI will cause the CFI to deviate from the target CFI.
-The ratio between the CFI and the target CFI (Ratio(t)) is used as the driving force for a resilience mechanism that limits the negative effect on DFI disappears, but the resilience mechanism remains active.
+The ratio between the CFI and the target CFI (Ratio(t)) is used as the driving force for a resilience mechanism that limits the negative effect of the perturbing factor.
+As soon as the perturbing factor is over, its negative effect on DFI disappears, but the resilience mechanism remains active.
 This results in compensatory feed intake that allows the CFI to approach the target CFI.
 The resilience and compensatory feed intake capacity of the animal are characterized by the parameter k2.